 Vietnamese scientist in Australia contributes knowledge to Comprehensive Strategic Partnership

-Let’s talk with Dr. Nguyen Duy Duy, a scientist at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), about his journey from receiving an Australian scholarship to becoming an expert in water security, which inspires many young people who want to continue their studies abroad and develop their careers through new ideas and useful advice.
+Let’s talk with Dr. Duy Nguyen, a scientist at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), about his journey from receiving an Australian scholarship to becoming an expert in water security, which inspires many young people who want to continue their studies abroad and develop their careers through new ideas and useful advice.

 – Having the opportunity to travel around the world and meet many scientists, after graduating from high school, how did your journey go?

-Dr Nguyen Duy Duy receives CSIRO Recognition Reward.
+Dr Duy Nguyen receives CSIRO Recognition Reward.

 – How has your study in Australia helped your daily work so far?

-More notably, my achievements in research and teaching and my dedication during the PhD journey helped me to be selected as one of 10 young Physics scientists in Australia that had the honour to participate in the global knowledge festival in Lindau, meeting and talking with nearly 40 Nobel laureates.
-The trip not only opened up opportunities for collaboration, but also sparked endless inspiration about science, and motivated me a lot in my current research work.
+More notably, my achievements in research and teaching and my dedication during the PhD journey helped me to be selected as one of 10 young Physics scientists in Australia that had the honour to participate in the global knowledge festival in Lindau, Germany, meeting and talking with nearly 40 Nobel laureates.
+The trip not only opened up opportunities for collaboration, but also sparked endless inspiration about science, and motivated me greatly in my current research work.

-Lesson for students: University is a miniature society, where if you can try to get out of your “comfort zone” and enrich your knowledge and skills, it will definitely be beneficial for you later.
+Lesson for students: University is a miniature society, where if you can try to get out of your “comfort zone” and enrich your knowledge and skills, it will undoubtedly be beneficial for you later.

 – How does winning the 2025 Australian Alumni Awards inspire you in your future work?